 - Create a case database by providing a name for your case database.

 - The new database now needs to be configured by adding all the required fields and field types to the case database.
-Click on Configure case database to set up the configuration or schema of your case database.
+Select Configure case database to set up the configuration or schema of your case database.

 - Once all fields have been added, select Save Configuration to save the schema and all the fields.
 Set up later will not save the configuration but discard all changes.